-Your immune system operates in a very delicate balance.
-It must be strong and sophisticated enough to fight off a variety of illnesses and infections, but not so strong that it overreacts unnecessarily — causing allergies and other autoimmune disorders to develop.
+Your immune system is incredibly complex.
+It has to be strong enough and sophisticated enough to fight off a variety of illnesses and infections, but not so strong that it overreacts unnecessarily — causing allergies and other autoimmune disorders to develop.
 To operate in such a delicate balance, your immune system is tightly controlled by a variety of inputs.

 - Vitamin B6, found in chicken, salmon, tuna, bananas, green vegetables and potatoes (with the skin)